nuxeo/esync/README.md

 ## Cardinality Checker

 This is a quick check to count the total number of documents in the db and Elasticsearch.
+There are 4 document counts:
+- documents without version and proxy
+- version documents
+- proxy documents
+- orphan documents other than version

 False positive cases:
-- this does not garantee that we have the same documents, just the same number.
+- this does not garantee that we have the same documents indexed, just the same number.

 False negative cases:
-- some system documents are not indexed (like Comments)
+- some system documents are not indexed (like CommentRelation or PublicationRelation)

 ## Type Cardinality Checker

-Checks the number of each document types.
+Checks the number of each document types for documents and versions

 False positive cases:
-- this does not garantee that we have the same documents, just the same number.
+- this does not garantee that we have the same documents indexed, just the same number for a primarytype.

 False negative cases:
-- some system documents are not indexed (like Comments), in this case the total number is 0 on the Elasticsearch part
+- some system documents are not indexed and reported as missing type

 ## Type Document Lister